 They allow radioactive leachate to enter our waterways.
 They overlook the millions of gallons of radioactive produced water and carcinogenic chemicals that travel along our rural roads every day.
 Accidents involving trucks and tankers have increased by 14% in fracked areas of Ohio.

 The recent train derailment in East Palestine reminds us of how easily one mistake can permanently alter the lives of thousands of people and forever taint the environment.
 Until Ohio puts health, safety and a clean environment ahead of the interests of the fossil fuel industry, we can only wonder what will be left of our state lands and rural communities in the aftermath of this rush to frack.

 Dr. Randi Pokladnik was born and raised in Ohio.
 She earned an associate degree in Environmental Engineering, a BA in Chemistry, MA and PhD in Environmental Studies.
 She is certified in hazardous materials regulations and holds a teaching license in science and math.
 She worked as a research chemist for National Steel Corporation for 12 years and taught secondary and post-secondary science and math classes for more than 20 years.
 Her research includes an analysis of organic farming regulations and environmental issues impacting the Appalachian region of Ohio, Kentucky and West Virginia.
 She lives near Tappan Lake in an eco- log home that she and her husband built in 2001.
 Her hobbies include running, gardening, sewing and doing fun things with her granddaughters.

-This letter to the editor was originally published in The Bargain Hunter on June 22, 2023.
+This opinion piece originally ran in The Bargain Hunter on March 15, 2023.